 - Include only value-added tax (VAT) or Goods and Services tax by adding it to the

 In the US, tax rates vary based on the buyer’s or seller’s location, such as state, county, and city.
-Each state or local tax authority will have its own rules, which will affect how much tax you should collect depending on where your business has nexus.
+Each state or local tax authority will have its own rules, which will affect how much tax you should collect depending on where your business is required to charge sales tax.

-Consult your tax advisor to understand where you have nexus.
+Consult your tax advisor to understand where you are required to collect sales tax.

 Understand how states charge taxes (US only)

-To understand which tax settings to use, you’ll want to know if the states you have nexus in charge tax based on origin or destination:
+To understand which tax settings to use, you’ll want to know if the states you are required to collect sales tax in charge tax based on origin or destination:

 - Origin-based states charge tax based on the seller’s location within the state.
-In Merchant Center, you can enter a manual rate for all sales made to a state, which is an option you may want to consider for these states.
+In Merchant Center, you can enter a custom rate for all sales made to a state, which you may want to consider for these states.

 - Destination-based states charge tax based on the destination of the buyer within the state.
-In Merchant Center, you can select the destination-based option, which is an option you may want to consider for these states.
-In addition, if you sell products in a home rule state, selecting destination-based tax allows you to manually configure tax rates for specific cities and counties.
+In Merchant Center, you can select the Google determined rate option, which you may want to consider for these states.
+In addition, if you sell products in a home rule state, selecting the Google determined tax allows you to manually apply these tax rates to specific cities and counties.

 Consult your tax advisor to understand how taxes are collected for a specific state.